sgalkina/gnomic/README.md

 ### Typical stakeholders

 - Modelers: care mostly about what genes where added or deleted or over and underexpressed
-- Cultivators: care mostly about auxotrophies & prototrophies described in the Phenotype
+- Cultivators: care mostly about required supplements as described by the Phenotype
-- Genome Engineers: care about everything at the low level
+- Genome Engineers: care about everything at the lowest level

 ## Language definition